Nonlinear conjugate gradient for smooth convex functions: First-order methods for smooth convex functions

 Nonlinear conjugate gradient (NCG) \cite{NocedalWright} is perhaps the most widely used first-order method for unconstrained optimization.
 It is an extension of linear conjugate gradient (LCG) introduced by Hestenes and Stiefel \cite{hestenesstiefel} to minimize convex quadratic functions.
-The smoothness modulus $L$ for a quadratic function $f(\x)=\x^TA\x/2 -\b^T\x+c$, where $A\in\R^{n\times n}$ is positive semidefinite, is the maximum eigenvalue of $A$.
-In fact, LCG is optimal for quadratic functions in a strong sense that $f(\x_k)$, where $k$ is the $k$th iterate, is minimized over all choices of $\x_k$ lying in the $k$th Krylov space.
-Daniel \cite{daniel} proved that conjugate gradient requires $k=O(\ln(1/\eps)\sqrt{L/\ell})$ iterations to reduce the residual of $f$ by a factor $\eps$, i.e., so that $(f(\x_k)-f^*)/(f(\x_0)-f^*)\le \eps$.
-Here and in the remainder of the paper, $f^*$ stands for $\min_{\x\in\R^n}f(\x)$ and is assumed to be attained.
+The smoothness modulus $L$ for a quadratic function $f(\x)=\x^TA\x/2 -\b^T\x$, where $A\in\R^{n\times n}$ is positive semidefinite, is the maximum eigenvalue of $A$.
+LCG is optimal for quadratic functions in a strong sense that $f(\x_k)$, where $k$ is the $k$th iterate, is minimized over all choices of $\x_k$ lying in the $k$th Krylov space leading to the estimate of $k=O(\ln(1/\eps)\sqrt{L/\ell})$ iterations to reduce the residual of $f$ by a factor $\eps$.